LazaUK/Neuro-RelaxedBrain/README.md

 ## Step 0 - Client Setup
 1. Download content of this repo;
-2. Install python library, missing on your computer.
+2. Install python libraries, missing on your computer.
 E.g, to deploy muselsl for EEG streaming, use:
 ```
 pip install muselsl
 ```